 - Architecture projects by Atelier Vens Vanbelle: Gewad (private apartment and office of Maarten Vanbelle), Piet & Sarah, Kartasan, Hans & Delphine

 Nearby we also view the city’s new Market Hall.
 Designed by Marie-José Van Hee and Robbrecht en Daem in 2012 the hall stands gracefully between the Belfort (a late-medieval belfry), St Nicolas’s Church, Cathedral of St Bavo and the city hall.
 As an urban interior, the inside embraces the passer-by with a dual modulated wooden ceiling, whose small windows scatter light inwards.
 The building seems to assume a respectful role relative to the nobler historic stone buildings, by using a wooden, almost humble, finish.
 A glass envelope protects the wood and provides a soft shine, with the sky reflected.
-Our visit will be led by award-winning architect Marie-José Van Hee.

 Following some time at leisure for lunch, by special arrangement, we meet with Dries Vens and Maarten Vanbelle from Atelier Vens Vanbelle to view a number of their projects.
 Established in 2006, Atelier Vens Vanbelle is a Ghent based studio spawned from Dries Ven’s and Maarten Vanbelle’s fun-enthused love for redefining the everyday.
 Breathing new life into existing architectures and also establishing harmonies between the practicalities and the potential quirks of daily space, the duo are known for their impressive use of internal journeys, unusual material pairings and refined form/void compositions.
 Projects we shall visit include Piet & Sarah a copper-clad extension to a traditional Belgian farmhouse, and their award-winning Gewad apartments.